Project Profitability Calculator

 True profit on a project after direct costs and opportunity cost of time

-Calculate true project profitability including opportunity cost of time spent, effective hourly rate, and gross margin.
-Free and runs in your browser.
+Calculate true project profitability including opportunity cost of time spent — the effective hourly rate and gross margin you actually earned.

 What this tool does